Aikido competition and Aikido sport - are you involved?

 When you are practising Aikido you can just let them have the technique.
 Work on how you can stay relaxed and help your partner to feel good.

-It's not important that you look good in the dojo, or that you try and impress your instructor.
-What is important is that you remove your ego and become humble.
-This will...
+It's not important that you look good in the dojo, or that you try to impress your instructor.
+What's important is to remove ego and become humble to...

 Whatever comes up in your life, just ask yourself...
 "Could I let it go"?
 There your answers will be found.
-You can learn to avoid Aikido competition in your training and become an Aikido expert!
+You can avoid Aikido competition in training and become an Aikido expert!

 Do you want in-depth details on how to reduce competitive training?

-My Aikido Success Blueprint shows you how!
-Reach peak performance levels with this massive collection of unique knowledge.
-It is ideal for beginners, seasoned students, and even instructors will benefit.
+My Aikido Success Blueprint shows you how to reach peak performance levels with this massive collection of wisdom.
+Plus key action steps for fast results!